 Combining energy monitoring with a smart home system enhances both functionality and efficiency.
 When connected to platforms like the Vivint Smart Hub, these systems offer real-time notifications, intuitive automation, and better control over every aspect of your home’s energy use.

 You can even connect products you love to your Vivint system for full integration.
 Place a Google Nest speaker in your home for voice control over lights, locks, and your Nest Thermostat.
-Or ask Alexa on your Amazon Echo to dim the lights and lower the thermostat when you leave the house.
+Or ask Google to dim the lights and lower the thermostat when you leave the house.

 This level of integration allows your home to adjust in real time to your needs—saving energy when you’re away and optimizing power usage when you’re home.
 Beyond convenience, smart homes are a smarter path to long-term energy efficiency.